 The Fine Print

 All hyperbole aside, this Compax is a collector’s dream.
-Seldom worn and kept in a dark, dry place, the watch is in superb shape and defines “Collector’s Grade” in my opinion.
+Seldom worn and kept in a dark, dry place, the watch is in superb shape and exhibits a number of traits that are particularly important to collectors.
 The sub-dials have faded to a very nice light brown color, and the patina is even throughout.
-The case shows terrifically sharp lines with zero polishing, and the case is sharp / retains it’s original lines.
-As far as second execution Nina Rindt Compaxes go, I would be hard pressed to show you a better example.
+The case is most likely unpolished, and all of the original parts are present.
+As far as second execution Nina Rindt Compaxes go, it would take a fair amount of searching to find a better example.